GispoCoding/tarmo/README.md

 Use Node>=v16.
 See [instructions](https://www.maanmittauslaitos.fi/rajapinnat/api-avaimen-ohje)
 for acquiring an NLS API key (in Finnish).
+Optionally, see [instructions](https://digitransit.fi/en/developers/api-registration/) for acquiring a Digitransit API key if you want bus stops on your map.

 1. Build and start the development containers with `docker-compose -f docker-compose.dev.yml up -d`
 2. Populate the database by running `make test-all-layers`.
 3. Navigate into the `web` directory.
-4. Copy `.env.sample` as `.env` and fill your NLS API key.
+4. Copy `.env.sample` as `.env` and fill your NLS API key (plus optionally Digitransit API key).
 5. Install dependencies:
    ```shell
    yarn